nf-core/scrnaseq/docs/output.md

 - Overall same output structure as cellranger.
 In case of multiplexed samples there will be one ouput folder for each demultiplexed sample, and one containing all (non-demultiplexed) cells.

-## UniverSC

-UniverSC is a wrapper that calls an open-source implementation of Cell Ranger v3.0.2 and adjusts run parameters for compatibility with a wide ranger of technologies.
-Custom inputs and at least 40 preset technologies are supported.
-UniverSC is developed independently from 10X Genomics and all software are not subject to the 10X Genomics End User License Agreement which restricts usage on other platforms.
-Therefore in principle UniverSC can be run on any scRNA-Seq technology without restrictions to align reads, generate feature-barcode matrices, perform clustering and other secondary analysis.
-See [UniverSC](https://github.com/minoda-lab/universc) for more information on UniverSC.

-UniverSC has been published in _Nature Communications_.

-Battenberg, K., Kelly, S.T., Ras, R.A., Hetherington, N.A., Hayashi, K., and Minoda, A. (2022) A flexible cross-platform single-cell data processing pipeline.
-Nat Commun 13(1): 1-7. https://doi.org/10.1038/s41467-022-34681-z

-**Output directory: `results/universc`**

-- Contains the mapped BAM files, filtered and unfiltered HDF5 matrices and output metrics created by the open-source implementation of Cell Ranger run via UniverSC

 ## Cellbender emptydrops filter